tedkirkpatrick/474-14-1/final-assignment.md

 kill and restart the process running it.
 You can't test gossip this way though, because gossip requires more than one DB instance.

+5. **Use the `--wait` option if you get connection errors.** The `--wait` option to `test/run.py` specifies the seconds to wait between starting the LB and DB servers and sending them requests.
+By default, we wait one second.
+Sometimes that is not enough lead time for the servers to start and you get a connection error.
+In case you get a connection error, try specifying a longer wait time.

 ### Note for people using the VM we provided several weeks ago

 The Ubuntu VM for Virtual Box that we provided some time ago is fine for developing this project.
 You may need to